Back to All Events

 Sustainable Sewing: Introduction to Japanese Sashiko Embroidery

-• Spokane Zero Waste Classroom 2026 Hamilton Ave Spokane 99207 (map)
+• Spokane Zero Waste Classroom 2026 North Hamilton Street Spokane, WA, 99207 United States (map)

 Introduction to Japanese Sashiko Embroidery